 If you intend to write an empirical chapter, is there a specific methodological approach that you intend to use:

-We employ Bayesian Evidence Synthesis, a novel method that allows to statistically aggregate evidence over conceptually similar but methodologically diverse studies (Kass and Raftery 1995; Klugkist and Volker 2023; Kuiper et al. 2013).
+We employ Bayesian Evidence Synthesis, a novel method that allows for statistically aggregating evidence over conceptually similar but methodologically diverse studies (Klugkist and Volker 2023; Kuiper et al. 2013).

-What do you hope will be the expected contributions of your chapter (e.g., toward an understanding of the network mechanisms of trust dynamics in organizations, additional theoretical implications, and possible practical implications etc.):
+What do you hope will be the expected contributions of your chapter (e.g., toward an understanding of the network mechanisms of trust dynamics in organizations, additional theoretical implications, and possible practical implications, etc.):

 In terms of the objectives of and potential research directions for the Handbook, we focus on the precise mechanisms through which networks foster trust and trustworthiness (research direction ‘trust creation’) and on influences of third parties on a trustor-trustee relationship (research direction ‘network structures, positions, ties, and trust’).
 We also contribute to employing a novel methodology – Bayesian Evidence Synthesis – for the empirical study of trust in networks (research direction ‘emerging technological trends and trust’).